ZoneMinder/zmeventnotification/README.md

 # Note
 All credit goes to the original author @pliablepixels.
-Please see https://github.com/pliablepixels I taught myself python to work on this project, I am learning git, etc. Please forgive the terrible commits.
+Please see https://github.com/pliablepixels

+I taught myself python to work on this project, I am learning git, etc. Please forgive the terrible commits.

 Please be aware that the 'neo' versions are NOT compatible with the source repos.
 The module structure is different, functions and args are different and processing the configs are a completely different syntax and structure.
 My goal is to add some more options for power users and speed things up.
 In my personal testing I can say that I have blazing fast detections compared to the source repos.
 Gotify is basically instant as long as the app is not battery optimized (I am unaware of if gotify has an iOS app).

-I am actively taking enhancement requests for new features and improvements.
+**I am actively taking enhancement requests for new features and improvements.**

 MAJOR CHANGES
 ---
 - The 'hook' (object detection) part of ZMEventnotification is now configured using YAML syntax (be aware zmeventnotification.ini and secrets.ini are still needed to configure the ES Perl daemon script! the object detection is technically an addition to the ES)
+- The way the config is processed as a whole, it was designed with [MLAPI](https://github.com/baudneo/mlapi) more in mind.
+It hashes the config and secrets file and based on if the config file has changed, MLAPI will use the cached config or rebuild.
+This is for performance.
+I am trying to design something equivalent for ZMES but ZMES has to load the config file every detection regardless, MLAPI is persistent.
 - !SECRETS are now {[secrets]} - allows embedding secrets into a substring or nested data structures inside the configuration files.
 - (see note) - MLAPI and ZMES now communicate dynamically using weighted 'routes'.
 ZM API credentials are encrypted by Python cryptography.Fernet symmetrical key encryption to be transported to MLAPI (Many ZMES instances can request detections from 1 MLAPI instance)
 - PERFORMANCE - I made many, many changes based on becoming more performant.
 There is logic for live and past events, the frame buffer is smarter and tries to handle out of bound frame calls or errors gracefully to recover instead of erring.
 Many tasks are now Threaded.